Skip to content

 The starting position is shizen tai or hachiji dachi.

-The hands are placed at obi no yoko to stabilize the body.
+The hands are held at obi no yoko to stabilize the body.

-The head moves forward and backward in a controlled manner.
+the head is moved forward and backward in a controlled manner

-The head tilts to the right and left.
+the head is bent to the right and left

-The head rotates to the right and left.
+the head is turned to the right and left

 Purpose